Effective 9 April 2020

 8.8 To the maximum extent permitted by applicable law:

-- WE DO NOT WARRANT THAT THE WEBSITE OR THE SERVICES WILL BE UNINTERRUPTED; NOR DO WE MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM USE OF THE SERVICES.
-WE DO NOT REPRESENT OR WARRANT (EXPRESSLY OR IMPLIEDLY) THAT THE WEBSITE, THE MATERIALS OR THE FACILITIES THAT MAKE THE WEBSITE AND THE GO1 CONTENT AVAILABLE, WILL NOT CAUSE DAMAGE, OR ARE FREE FROM ANY COMPUTER VIRUS OR ANY OTHER DEFECTS OR ERRORS.
+- WE DO NOT WARRANT THAT THE WEBSITE, THE APP OR THE SERVICES WILL BE UNINTERRUPTED; NOR DO WE MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM USE OF THE SERVICES.
+WE DO NOT REPRESENT OR WARRANT (EXPRESSLY OR IMPLIEDLY) THAT THE WEBSITE, THE APP, THE MATERIALS OR THE FACILITIES THAT MAKE THE WEBSITE, THE APP AND THE GO1 CONTENT AVAILABLE, WILL NOT CAUSE DAMAGE, OR ARE FREE FROM ANY COMPUTER VIRUS OR ANY OTHER DEFECTS OR ERRORS.

-- WE ARE NOT LIABLE (WHETHER IN CONTRACT, NEGLIGENCE OR OTHERWISE) FOR ANY LOSS OR DAMAGE ARISING FROM THE USE OF THE WEBSITE, THE MATERIALS OR THE SERVICES.
+- WE ARE NOT LIABLE (WHETHER IN CONTRACT, NEGLIGENCE OR OTHERWISE) FOR ANY LOSS OR DAMAGE ARISING FROM THE USE OF THE WEBSITE, THE APP, THE MATERIALS OR THE SERVICES.